-1. Place almond meal/flour and confectioner's sugar in a medium bowl and whisk together and sift them.
+1. Place almond meal/flour and confectioner's sugar in a medium bowl.
+Whisk together and sift them.

-2. In a separate medium bowl, add egg white, egg white powder and beat them on medium high speed until frothy, and then slowly add granulated sugar.
-Beat until just tiff peaks form.
-Do not over beat.
+2. In a separate medium bowl, add egg white (or the egg white powder and related water) and beat them on medium-high speed until frothy, and then slowly add granulated sugar.
+Beat until the moment stiff peaks form.
+Do not overbeat.

-3. Add coloring mixture here, if you desired.
+3. Add coloring mixture here (if you use any).
 Fold eggwhite mixture into the flour mixture, using a spatula, fold from bottom of bowl to the top until it is shiny and it falls flowingly from the spatula like a ribbon or honey.

 4. Transfer mixture to a pastry bag fitted with a 1 cm round tip.
-Pipe the macaron mixture into 3 cm rounds on the prepared baking sheets.
+Pipe the macaron mixture into 3 cm discs on the prepared baking sheets.

-5. Leave them for 30 min to 1 hour to dry.
-Macarons will become smooth and shiny.
+5. Leave them to dry for 30 min to 1 hour, depending on the humidity.
+Macarons should become smooth and shiny.

-7. Bake the macarons one sheet at a time for 3 minutes and then reduce the heat to 140C degrees.
-Bake the macarons another for 9 mins.
-Let them cool completely on wire racks before filling cream.
+7. Bake the macarons one sheet at a time for about 3 minutes and cover the macarons with aluminium foil to prevent them from browning.
+Then reduce the heat to 140C degrees.
+Bake the macarons for another 9 to 10 mins.
+Let them cool down completely on wire racks before filling cream.

-8. Make the filling cream In a bowl, beat egg until stiff and glossy.
-Meanwhile, in a micro-wave safe cup, add 45g sugar and 50ml water, microwave for 30 seconds and then remove from the microwave.
+8. Make the filling cream In a bowl, beat egg until creamy and glossy.
+Meanwhile, in a microwave safe cup, add 30g sugar and 30ml water, microwave for 30 seconds.
 Give it a gentle stir.
-Re-place in the micro-wave, and heat for 4 to 5 min more (be careful when you take it out, it will be very hot).
+Heat it again in the microwave for 3 to 4 min more.
+Be careful when you take it out, as it will be very hot.

-9. Immediately start pouring the hot sugar mixture little by little into the egg mixture.
+9. Immediately start pouring this hot sugar mixture into the egg mixture, little by little.
 Stir continually with an electric mixer.

 10. In a separate medium bowl, add the softened butter and beat with a electric mixer until it is fluffy.
 Add the egg mixture little by little into the butter.
 Mix well, using a electric hand mixer.

 11. Sandwich the macarons with 1 teaspoon cream filling.
-You can eat the macaron immediately, but it will more chewy and tasty if let stand overnight in the fridge.
+You can eat the macaron immediately, but it will be more chewy and tasty if you let it stand overnight in the fridge.